Mr-Destructive/podevcast/README.md

 ```

 And the directory for deployed web pages (published directory) is `site` which contains all the `HTML` files that can be rendered as the website itself.

+## Contributing

+Any Podcast you think should be added please do create a PR and add the RSS feed URL for the same podcast in the `podlist` JSON file, or even giving a suggestion by raising a issue will be suffice.